 We had touches of Lion King everywhere, even on the front mirror!

-Here are a few of our homemade medallions.
+These are a few of our homemade medallions.
+Here is how I made them.

 The decor even stretched down the hallway...